hubtype/botonic/docs/docs/webchat/webchat-persistentmenu.md

 ### Menu

-In order to have your entire persistent menu customized, first you will need to create a unitary button for each of the options.
+In order to have your entire persistent menu customized, first you will need to create a button for each of the options.
 To do so, you can create a component like this one:

 **src/webchat/custom-persistent-menu-button.js**